Early Years Foundation Stage

 1. Personal, Social & Emotional

-We will help the children to develop a positive sense of themselves and others; to form positive relationships within the setting and to develop respect for others; to develop social skills and to learn how to manage their own feelings; to understand appropriate behaviour in groups, and also to have confidence in their own abilities.
+We help the children to develop a positive sense of themselves and others; to form positive relationships within the setting and to develop respect for others; to develop social skills and to learn how to manage their own feelings; to understand appropriate behaviour in groups, and also to have confidence in their own abilities.

 3. Physical